DavidTausend/tausendlin/README.md

 #### Known Bugs

-The WAVE accessibility tool reported a missing label issue on a page element, despite the label being present in the code.
-Upon encountering this issue, assistance was sought from the Slack community and Code Institute tutors.
-Despite various attempts and discussions, the problem persisted.

-The issue remains unresolved.
-It is suspected to be a bug within the WAVE tool or an unidentifiable conflict in the code.
-Future attempts will be made to resolve this issue.
-This bug may affect the perceived accessibility compliance of the site but does not impact the actual functionality or accessibility from a user's perspective.
+No known bugs are currently reported on the website after thorough testing.
+However, it's acknowledged that undiscovered issues may arise in the future.
+Continuous monitoring and user feedback will be essential for identifying and addressing any such issues to maintain the website's quality and user experience.

+#### Solved Bugs

+The previously reported issue with the WAVE accessibility tool, where a label was incorrectly flagged as missing, has been resolved.
+After consulting with the Slack community and Code Institute tutors, it was identified as a bug in the WAVE tool and a specific conflict in the code.
+Adjustments were made to the code, which successfully rectified the issue, ensuring the website now passes the WAVE tool's accessibility checks without any errors.
+This resolution improved the site's compliance with accessibility standards and its overall functionality for users with assistive technologies.

 <div align="center"><img src="assets/images/readme/know_bugs/wave_bug.webp"></div>
 <div align="center"><img src="assets/images/readme/know_bugs/wave_error_bug.webp"></div>
 <div align="center"><img src="assets/images/readme/know_bugs/add_readme.webp"></div>

-#### Solved Bugs

 - Gallery Description Visibility: Initially, the gallery wasn't displaying the full descriptions of images on smaller screens.
 This was resolved by reducing the text size and adding a scroll feature for extended descriptions, ensuring readability and accessibility across all devices.
 - Layout Inconsistencies: Adjusted CSS for consistent appearance across browsers and devices.